Blessed538/docker-curriculum/starlight/src/content/docs/hello-world/01-docker-run.md

 title: Docker Run
 ---

-Great!
+Glory!
 Let's now run a Docker **container** based on this image.
 To do that we are going to use the almighty `docker run` command.

 ```bash
 $ docker run busybox